drnsmith/rl-policy-histopathology/README.md

 ## What this is

-This repository implements the experiments for the paper:
+This repository implements the experiments for my paper:

 > *Adaptive Augmentation Policy Search via Reinforcement Learning for Robust Medical Image Classification* (preprint forthcoming)